helldiver104/FRC-Scouting-App/README.md

-This is a scouting app for FRC teams
+This is a prototype scouting app for FRC teams

 CHANGES FROM THE ORIGINAL
 - Migrated to normal jetpack compose instead of Kotlin Multiplatform
 - Added frontend (match, cycle time, and pit scouting forms)
 - extremely rudimentary backend implemented
-- working on schedule scheduling screen
+- working on accounts stuff